andyandme/andyandme.github.io/README.md

 </div>

 This was university Submission, Showing my ability to use OpenGL API.
-The 3D scene consits of Lighting effects from multiple sources, A mirror reflecting the room, A model used on a rotating train, Textures correctly implemented with correct lighting results.
+The 3D scene consits of Lighting effects from multiple sources, A mirror reflecting the room, A model used on a rotating train, Textures correctly implemented with correct lighting results, A wireframe mode and a controllable camera with an option to used a fixed one.

 # Grassland Gunner (2023 Q2)